Worried about newborn jaundice? Let’s look at the symptoms, what it looks like (for all skin tones), causes, and how you can help.

-If your baby’s jaundice is taking a long time to go away, or if you’re concerned about their symptoms, it’s best to get in touch with your healthcare provider.
+If your baby’s jaundice is taking a long time to go away (also known as prolonged jaundice in newborns), or if you’re concerned about their symptoms, it’s best to get in touch with your healthcare provider.

 Severe jaundice could also be a sign of an underlying health condition, such as: